A Slow Descent into Madness

 V you were hoping for… or you might get the

-C instead, or even end up in the dark unknown void between the keys.
+C instead, or even miss entirely and hit the area between keys.

-There is nontrivial mental overhead necessary to remember these small lateral adjustments, along with an equally nontrivial heightened risk of RSI.
+There’s some nontrivial annoyance in needing to remember these small lateral adjustments, along with a debatably heightened risk of RSI.
 Is it a huge deal?
-No, not huge.
-But if you’re learning to touch-type from scratch anyway, why not learn on a keyboard laid out for humans, instead of one tied to mechanical limitations of the past?
+No, but if you’re learning to touch-type from scratch anyway, why not learn on a keyboard laid out for humans, instead of one tied to mechanical limitations of the past?

 Well, we’re definitely entering funny-looking territory here, but this layout totally solves our problem.
 It’s called “ortholinear”, which is to say the rows are not staggered, and it even introduces a slight column stagger instead, which is just real comfy to use since some fingers are longer than others.
 See – laid out for humans!